 This email pop-up from another one of our past clients, Tickled Teal, has an attention-grabbing intro and a simple discount incentive.
 We love how the pop-up box is designed like an invitation, too!

 This email pop-up example from Dogeared Jewelry uses a simple discount incentive and includes all the important fine print right on the pop-up window.

 Go Forth and Use Pop-Ups… Wisely

 Collecting email addresses is so important, and pop-ups are very effective, but they’ll never cease to be controversial.
 Every website is different, so what works for one e-commerce business may not work for yours.
 Test, analyze, and tweak your pop-ups regularly.
 And look at how other maker businesses are using pop-ups to be inspired!
-What kind of incentives, language and artwork are they using?
-What can you incorporate in your own business?
+What kind of incentives, language, and artwork are they using?
+What can you incorporate into your own business?

 You certainly don’t want to “trick” people into being on your list.
-Give them a real, compelling reason want to hear from you and you’ll build an engaged email list that you can rely on for steady sales for years to come.
+Give them a real, compelling reason to want to hear from you and you’ll build an engaged email list that you can rely on for steady sales for years to come.

 Get help setting up all the important elements of an online shop.
 See our rate sheet today.

 Newsletter Sign Up